Agoric/documentation/main/guides/zoe/README.md

 #### How does a contract pass rights to a `userSeat`?
 Enter `zcfSeat`!

 `zcfSeat` is what is handed to the contract per offer execution.
 It contains the user's payments in a escrowed state(contract developer cannot access) and the proposal itself so that the contract developers can enforce required logic.
 Once the assets are reallocated between `zcfSeat`s inside a contract, they can be withdrawn from the `userSeat`.

-### Contract Development Experience

-#### How do you feel about TDD?

-Smart Contract Development is a field that it's almost a `must` to do TDD since test environments are too costly in terms of developer feedback time.

-#### Enter `Ava`

-Agoric uses `ava` as their unit testing framework.
-It's useful to [check out it's docs](https://github.com/avajs/ava) before starting the development.

-Let's see some code!